 Application Process: Applications for graduate study at the Institute on Napoleon and the French Revolution are handled through and follow the same procedures as the Florida State University History Department.
 Please consult its website for exact details on procedures and admissions requirements.

-Applications for the 2017 Fall semester are due on December 1st.
+Students are admitted for the Fall semester only.
+Applications are due on December 1st of the previous year.

 - Coursework and other requirements for the M.A. and Ph.D. degrees.
 These are the same as for the History Department.
 Please see the History Department's website for details.

 1. Institute Financial Support: Thanks to the generosity of the Weider family, other benefactors, and Florida State University, students in the Institute are eligible for various fellowships and grants.
 These include:

 - Ben Weider Fellowships in Napoleonic and French Revolutionary History

 - Donald D. Horward Fellowship in Napoleonic History

 - General Antoine-Henri Jomini Research Fellowship